Radiologic Sciences Program

 Georgia Southern University is home to the only accredited baccalaureate invasive cardiovascular technology program in the United States.
 In this specialization, you will use sophisticated, state-of-the-art equipment as you work in interventional cardiology suites, cardiac cath labs, vascular hybrid suites and neurovascular arenas.

-The sonography concentration will train you in the latest sonographic technology and prepare you to enter a growing career field as a certified sonographer.
+The diagnostic medical sonography concentration will train you in the latest sonographic technology and prepare you to enter a growing career field as a certified sonographer.